CoRE-Lab-UCF/Pollack_et_al_2024/README.md

 ### 5. Combination of Coastal and Pluvial Floodplains

-In this study, the flood hazard is simulated separately for each driver and then their floodplains are combined using the Matlab script "
+In this study, the flood hazard is simulated separately for each driver and then their floodplains are combined using the Matlab script "Combination_Indep_Floodplains.m" in "Scripts_Flood".
+Note that the paths of the independent floodplains need to be added and subfolders of the runs need to be named "RP_XXX" with corresponding Return Periods so the script produces the combined floodplains for all the Return Periods used in this study.

+**Input**:
+- `'Max_WD_.mat'` for Rainfall simulations
+- `'Max_WD_.mat'` for Coastal Water Level simulations

+**Output**:
+- `Max_WD_Comb_XXX.mat`

+### 6. Conversion from "*.mat" to ascii file

+We converted the Combined Flood Hazard matlab data files to ascii for the further analyses of this study.
+To do that, we used the script "mat2asciiWD.m" in "Scripts_Flood".
+Note that the paths of the inputs and outputs need to be modified in the script.

+**Input**:
+- `'dem_subgrid_1m_nbd.asc'` from "Data_Flood_Modeling"
+- `Max_WD_Comb_XXX.mat` from the different Return Periods of the analysis.
+Note that only the path to this file is needed.

+**Output**:
+- `Max_WD_WL_XXX.asc`